backupbrew/switchbrew/NCM services.md

 zeros has the same combined changed output, as when offset 0x4000 size 0x10 and offset 0x4010 size 0x10 were changed to zeros separately.
 Output BlockA and BlockB are completely different, where the raw NAX0 data for those blocks are all-zero.

 Overwriting the entire raw NAX0 content with zeros results in output data which doesn't seem to have any duplicate blocks/data.
+When changing the previously mentioned raw content for the first 8 blocks to last-block-byte = 1\<\<i, where i is 0-7, none of the changed output blocks match any output blocks from the previously mentioned output(all-zero raw content).

 This implies that that an AES mode is being used which isn't CTR, where changing data in one block doesn't affect other blocks.

 See GetEntrySize for the total size readable with this.